 Entry is updated version of chapter “Schools” from White Plains, New York: A City of Contrasts:

 Though there were schools in White Plains (WP) as far back as the early 1700’s little is known about them.
-According to Renoda Hoffman in her book Yesterday in WP, there was a school that till about 1738.
-Early schools for children were taught by women out of their homes and supported by the families in the community.
+According to Renoda Hoffman in her book Yesterday in WP, there was a school around 1738.
+Early schools for children were taught by women out of their homes & were supported by the families in the community.

 A school was recorded in town’s minutes of 1788.
 The structure was located in the area across from where Nordstrom is today and was used till 1848 when it was destroyed by fire.
 Another unpublished source at WP Public Library on WP schools states that the same school was located in the Nordstrom location and was destroyed by fire in 1855.
 After the fire, the school used a rented space in a blacksmith shop on Wallace Place till 1856 when they opened a four room elementary structure on Court Street.
 Interesting, the Court Street School was located across from the County jail that was part of a square block complex of court buildings along Court St from Main St.

-In 1864, the Towns of Harrison and WP created the Union Free School District No 1.
+In 1864, the Towns of Harrison & WP created the Union Free School District No 1.
 Court Street School and was expanded a number of times.
 In 1895, the high school (with four grades) was established at the Court St location.
 Below is a view of school from Martine at Court St corner and then the view on Mamaroneck Ave.

 In 1909, a small two room school opened at Silver Lake Park in West Harrison.

 The high school students making up WP High School housed at Court St moved to their own building on Main St. in 1909 at cost of $250,000.
-The building housed the high school till 1930 and was demolished in 1940’s.
-The City’s first Macy’s Department Store in 1959 was at the former high school location.
-Macy’s now has a store in the Galleria Mall and the City Center is where Macy’s building was opening in 2003.
+The building housed the high school till 1930.
+The building was later demolished in 1940’s.
+The City’s first Macy’s Department Store (1959) was located at the former high school location.
+Today, the location is the City Center (opening in 2003).